ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### Note
-The game supports HLSL right out of the box, [I made a page going over it](https://github.com/ZackWilde27/FlatOut2-HLSLToSHA/wiki/Putting-HLSL-in-the-shader-file), so if you want actual HLSL, I thought I'd mention it right off the bat
+The game supports HLSL right out of the box, [I made a page going over it](https://github.com/ZackWilde27/FlatOut2-HLSLToSHA/wiki/Putting-HLSL-in-the-shader-file), so if you want the real thing, I thought I'd mention it right off the bat

 <br>